dizcza/people-names-as-passwords/README.md

 ### Creating masks

-[OMEN](https://github.com/RUB-SysSec/OMEN) was used to create an alphabet of Top2B passwords:
+[OMEN](https://github.com/RUB-SysSec/OMEN) was used to create the alphabet of Top2B passwords:

 ```
 eainr7s0o1lt3542986ducmhgbkpyvfwAzEjIRSNCDxOBTLGHqMFKPUYWJVZXQ-'.!$@+_?#/=:)("~&,%{*`\^}>;[<]|